School Air Quality: 10 Signs You’re Teaching in a Sick School Building

 Getty Images

 Headaches, nausea, dizziness, irritability, itchy eyes, respiratory illnesses, muscle tension, and other physical symptoms can have many causes.
 But working in a “sick building” might explain why you’re having those symptoms when the other causes don’t seem to apply anymore.
-The concept of “sick building syndrome” has been around since the 1970s when doctors started seeing patients with similar symptoms who all worked in the same buildings.
+The concept of “sick building syndrome (SBS)” has been around since the 1970s when doctors started seeing patients with similar symptoms who all worked in the same buildings.